TypiCal25/Knowledge/Academics/Capstone/Private Key Cryptography.md

 We assume all algorithms to be probabilistic.
 But what does this mean?
 This basically means that every algorithm will have access to a random, unbiased bit at every single computation step.
 #### Why Assume Probabilistic Algorithms?
 1. Cryptography is wholly based on randomness
-2. Randomness gives the advantage tot he
+2. Randomness gives the advantage to the attackers.